 Education providers do provide ITIL v3 courses because of the reference and relevance it still holds to the upcoming ITIL 4 courses.
 ITIL 4 Bridge program is also available in case you have completed v3 courses and now wish to upgrade to an ITIL 4 Certification.

-Speaking of certificates, we, at Vinsys IT Services, offer the most accommodating, well designed and interactive ITIL Certification Training programs.
+Speaking of certifications, we, at Vinsys IT Services, offer the most accommodating, well designed and interactive ITIL Certification Training programs.